Kiplan S. Womack, PhD

 Minor Equivalent in Accounting

-2012 – Present Assistant Professor of Finance, Graziadio School of Business and Management,
+2012 – Present Assistant Professor of Finance, Graziadio Business School, Pepperdine

 2006 – 2012 Graduate Teaching Assistant, Terry College of Business, University of Georgia